How to Clean a Big Rug Without a Machine

 • Hang the rug outside in the sunshine.
 You can lay it on a clean, dry surface.

-• Use fans or a dehumidifier indoors.
+• Use fans or a dehumidifier, or an air dryer blower (See my personal choice) indoors.
 It is needed if outdoor drying isn’t possible.

 • Make sure the rug dries completely before putting it back in place.